-What’s The Difference Between CSR and ESG?
+What’s the difference between CSR and ESG?

-What Is Corporate Social Responsibility (CSR)?
+What is Corporate Social Responsibility (CSR)?

-A company’s CSR initiatives frequently touch on four main themes: environmental (reducing pollution and transitioning to renewable energy), ethical (fair treatment of everyone), philanthropic (donating to charities and nonprofits), and economic (contributing to community programs).
+A company’s CSR efforts frequently touch on four main themes: environmental (reducing pollution and transitioning to renewable energy), ethical (fair treatment of everyone), philanthropic (donating to charities and nonprofits), and economic (contributing to community programs).

-What Is Environmental, Social, and Governance (ESG)?
+What is Environmental, Social, and Governance (ESG)?

 Examples of ESG issuesExamples of related performance measures or metrics

-Carbon footprintTotal Scope 1 and 2 GHG emissions (tCO2e), and GHG emissions intensity (tCO2e / $ revenue or full-time equivalent)
+– GHG emissions intensity (tCO2e / $ revenue or full-time equivalent)

-Employee attraction and retentionVoluntary employee turnover rate (%)
+Employee attraction and retention– Voluntary employee turnover rate (%)

-Diversity, Equity and Inclusion (DEI)Employees by age group categories or by ethnic/racial group (# and %)
+Diversity, Equity and Inclusion (DEI)– Employees by age group categories or by ethnic/racial group (# and %)

-Key Differences Between CSR and ESG
+Key differences between CSR and ESG

 Companies can run CSR and ESG programs simultaneously, but there are some major differences at play.